-The phrase "LA fine dining" is almost an oxymoron, but when you want to dress up for a romantic dinner or splurge on a celebratory meal, there are some stellar spots in the city.
-At the best fine-dining restaurants in LA, you can be sure servers won’t try to slip you their headshots as they present perfectly plated entrées atop crisp white tablecloths.
+When you want to dress up for a romantic dinner or splurge on your birthday, there are some stellar spots; at the best fine dining restaurants in L.A. you might sit down to an elegant kaiseki dinner, a tasting from one of the world’s most famous chefs, or a seafood-centric meal filled with artistic flourish, and you can be sure servers won’t try to slip you their headshots as they present perfectly plated entrées.

 RECOMMENDED: Full guide to the best restaurants in Los Angeles